 Calming and mellow, green, known for its relaxing properties, will create a nursery that feels restful (for you, if not the baby).

 This lovely chalky Sapling Green paint from Earthborn is ideal if you don’t want a gender specific colour.
 Their paints are eco-friendly and have little or no smell, making them ideal for nurseries.
 Team with green patterned bedding and pastels for a toning scheme or with pops of yellow and orange for a brighter, contrasting feel.

-For more tips on decorating a nursery, check out this inspiring design ideas.
+For more nursery room ideas, check out this inspiring gallery.

 6. Go 50:50 for a contemporary finish

 Can’t decide between two favourite colours?
 Why not go for both?
 The colour blocking effect can be very stylish, and will add interest in a boxy room.